true-north-engineering/hpb-educ/lab2/TASKS.md

 Wait for `PostgreSQL (Ephemeral)` to be ready.

-# Lab4 - Create image pull secret
+# Lab 4 - Create image pull secret

 Login to OpenShift console.